PERSPECTIVE LIVING MAGAZINE

-The 9-5 rat race: Can we change old beliefs?
+The purpose of work: Can we change old beliefs?
+It seems we can.

-When consultant Ryan Bingham (George Clooney) flew across the US in the film Up in the Air to help companies downsize and lay off their employees, the storyline took a rather unexpected turn.
-The employees saw the event as the worst thing that could happen to them (one even tried to commit suicide).
-But Bingham offered them a different perspective.
+When consultant Ryan Bingham (George Clooney) flew across the US in the film Up in the Air to help companies downsize, the storyline took a rather unexpected turn.
+Most of the employees that were let go, considered it one of the worst things that could happen to them.
+One even tried to take their own life.
+But Bingham offered them a different perspective, one that was quite unusual around that time.

 He said things like, “Anybody who ever built an empire, or changed the world, sat where you are now.
 And it’s because they sat there that they were able to do it.”
-The film dates back to 2009, and especially around that time this was a rather unusual take on what it means to have a 9 to 5 job.
-And specifically what it means to lose it and all it represented: stability in life, our identity etc.
+The film dates back to 2009.
+It was a rather unheard take on what it means to lose a job.
+Losing a job affects stability in life.
+It also affects our identity.

 Never waste a good crisis